Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Gaggia Accademia is another super-automatic espresso machine with a ceramic burr grinder with 8 grind settings.
 It grinds the coffee against rotating burrs, so there’s a consistent grind.
 There’s also a bypass doser for pre-ground coffee, which gives you more flexibility.

-You can brew up to seven programmable drinks by pressing one of the preset drink options.
+You can brew up to impressive 19 programmable drinks by pressing one of the preset drink options.
 Each drink is customizable, so you can adjust the brew length, strength, or temperature, both before and during the brewing.

 I liked that Accademia has an adjustable telescopic coffee dispenser, so I could fit my travel mugs.